Impressions of the Cote Vermeille: from Leucate to Collioure

 Musée d'Art Moderne Villa Pams, Route de Port-Vendres

-Considering that both Matisse and Derain lived here in 1905, and painted many scenes of Collioure I was a little surprised that there wasn't a single painting or drawing by either of them in the gallery though their names are mentioned on the website.
+Considering that both Matisse and Derain lived here in 1905, and painted many scenes of Collioure I'm a little surprised that there isn't a single painting or drawing by either of them in the gallery though their names are mentioned on the website.
 They brought with them their innovative and exciting Fauvist style which seemed to have had a massive influence on artists living and working here.
 Really it's the work of their contemporaries and admirers that are on view in this museum.

 Described as a museum of modern and contemporary art there is just one room dedicated to each.
 You won't need to give over more than a half hour to see everything.
 The building itself is gorgeous with an arched walkway and it's surrounded by trees and plants.